Doctor Strange 2 Writer Reveals If Wanda Will Return

 Doctor Strange in the Multiverse of Madness (Doctor Strange 2) writer Michael Waldron has revealed if Wanda will return to the MCU.

-In an interview with Empire, the writer addressed the possible return of the Scarlet Witch, the great threat of the film.
+In an interview with Empire, the writer addressed the possible return of the Scarlet Witch, the film’s greatest threat.
 He left the question open, revealing nothing of Marvel’s future plans.

-“She’s withdrawing from the council… for now?
+‘She’s withdrawing from the council… For now?
 Forever?
 We’ll see.
-I would like to see you again,” he said.
+I’d like to see her again,’ he said.

 Elizabeth Olsen, the actress who plays the character, has already asked fans to spread rumors about Wanda.
 She even approached at one point about a Scarlet Witch solo movie.